-Dow Plunges 600 Points as Government Coronavirus Warnings Pummel Markets
+Dow Plunges 879 Points as Government Coronavirus Warnings Pummel Markets

 The rout in stocks was front-run by a rally in bonds, pushing yields down even further, as investors sought safe-haven investments.
 Both the 10-year and 30-year Treasury yield hit an all-time low.

 All 11 sectors of the S&P were down in Tuesday trading.
-Airline stocks fell by around 5.6 percent.
-Shares of United Airlines were down 6.35 percent.
-Shares of American Airlines were down 8.2 percent, the worst performance for the major U.S. airlines.
-Shares of Southwest Air were down 6.2 percent.
+Airline stocks fell by around 6.8 percent.
+Shares of United Airlines were down 6.2 percent.
+Shares of American Airlines were down 8.5 percent, the worst performance for the major U.S. airlines.
+Delta Air Lines shares were down 5.8 percent.
+Shares of Southwest Air were down 7 percent.

 Shares of cruise lines continued to fall sharply on Tuesday.
-Carnival Cruise Line shares were down 5 percent.
-Norwegian Cruise Line shares fell a diabolic 6.66 percent.
+Carnival Cruise Line shares were down 4.8 percent.
+Norwegian Cruise Line shares fell 7.5 percent.

 Every component of the Dow fell.
-Visa shares fell by 4.6 percent.
+Visa shares fell by 5.2 percent.
 J.P.
-Morgan Chase dropped by around 4 percent.
+Morgan Chase dropped by around 4.5 percent.
 American Express shares declined by nearly 6 percent.
-Shares of Disney were down 3.3 percent.
+Shares of Disney were down around 3.5 percent.

 .